Step 1: Grant access

 - To attribute costs to individual models via the

-model, query comments and tags are added to all dbt-issued queries.
-Both query comments and tags are needed to collect the required metadata for thedbt_queries
+dbt_metadatacolumn in thequery_history_enrichedmodel, query comments and tags are added to all dbt-issued queries.
+Both query comments and tags are needed to collect the required metadata for thedbt_queriesmodel.
+First, make sure to remove any existing+query_tag: dbtfrom yourdbt_project.yml, then add the query tags with one of these two options:

-Option 1: If running dbt >= 1.2, simply configure the dispatch search order in dbt_project.yml
+Option 1: If running dbt >= 1.2, simply configure the dispatch search order in dbt_project.yml.

-in your dbt project's top level directory (if it doesn't exist).
-Inside, make a new file called query_tags.sql
+Option 2: If running dbt < 1.2, create a folder named macros in your dbt project's top level directory (if it doesn't exist).
+Inside, make a new file called query_tags.sql with the following content:

 Step 4: Enable query comments